murphya14/Simon-game/README.md

 * [Information modal Mobile Display](/assets/css/images/modal-wireframe-mobile.pdf)

-##Design
+## Design
 The design is a reflection of the original game.

-###Fonts
+### Fonts
-*The font BLAH was used as the primary font so as to
+The font Orbitron was used as the primary font so as to give a modern/space feel that co-ordinates with the flashing lights and sounds.

-###Colour
+### Colour
-*The main header and footer are black with contrastin white text.
+* The main header and footer are black with contrastin white text.
 The comment that is the "catch phase" of the game is highlighted in neon pink.
-*The Simon border for the padding is a strong balck that opposes the primary colours of the game and matches the header and footer.
+* The Simon border for the padding is a strong balck that opposes the primary colours of the game and matches the header and footer.
-*The pads are the four primary colours and match the original game.
+* The pads are the four primary colours and match the original game.
-*Inner circle - This is where the control buttons are.
+* Inner circle - This is where the control buttons are.
 It is black which gives the illusion of a physical object like the original game and contrast against the control buttons.
-*Start button/Power Button - Faded green colour but once clicked both are highlighted.
+* Start button/Power Button - Faded green colour but once clicked both are highlighted.
-*Strict Slider - this is labelled and white.
+* Strict Slider - this is labelled and white.
 Once turned on it becomes red which reflects the challenge that it represents.
-*Game-info button - A neon pink that stands out, adds to the retro feel that this game represents and matches with the intriging comment.
+* Game-info button - A neon pink that stands out, adds to the retro feel that this game represents and matches with the intriging comment.

-###Styling
+### Styling
 The styling is in line with the original game and incorporates flashing and audio to make the game even more engageing.